FAQs - General Bursary

 All Queen's student enrolled full-time or part-time in an undergraduate or graduate degree program of studies may apply for Queen's need-based bursary assistance.

-Students who have a credit balance in their account will automatically receive a refund directly deposited into their bank accounts throughout the month of February once Winter Term open enrolment ends on January 17, and offices have been able to confirm enrolment / course load.
+Students who have a credit balance in their account will automatically receive a refund directly deposited into their bank accounts throughout the month of February once Winter Term open enrolment ends, and offices have been able to confirm enrolment / course load.

-Students experiencing Extenuating Circumstances can identify the circumstances which warrant a refund prior to February.
+- Students experiencing Extenuating Circumstances can identify the circumstances which warrant a refund prior to February.
 The Office of the University Registrar will review each request on a case/case basis.
-Refund Request forms have been removed from the Registrar’s web site however, students are being instructed to email SOLUS@queensu.ca if they request any refund prior to February with an explanation of their extenuating circumstances.
+Refund Request forms have been removed from the Registrar’s web site until the automatic refund process completes in February however, students are being instructed to email SOLUS@queensu.ca if they request any refund prior to February with an explanation of their extenuating circumstances.

 Please contact the IT Support Centre at 613-533-6666